 Calculating Potential Duplication of Benefits

 The full DOB will be accounted for at the time of the repair award calculation.
-The DOB check will be completed during the eligibility review of a rental property owner’s file, prior to the execution of the Loan Agreement and again prior to the processing of the final draw of funds.
+The DOB analysis will be completed during the eligibility review of a rental property owner’s file, prior to the execution of the Loan Agreement and again prior to the processing of the final draw of funds.

 All DOB funding must be accounted for prior to the rental property owner receiving an award.
-Rental property owners with a duplication must place all DOB funding in the program’s DOB Gap Funding FloridaCommerceaccount.
-Further guidance on DOB Gap Funding accounts will be provided by the program.
+Rental property owners with a duplication must place all DOB funding in the program’s DOB Gap Funding Account, an account controlled by FloridaCommerce.
+Further guidance on DOB Gap Funding Accounts will be provided by the program.

 SAMPLE AWARD TABLE